zencoder24/personal-portfolio/README.md

 ## Usage

-Open the project folder and Navigate to `/src/components/`. <br/>
+Open the project folder and Navigate to `/app` directory. <br/>
-You will find all the components used and you can edit your information accordingly.
+You will find all the components and pages used and you can edit your information accordingly.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>